Top 20 Types of Sturgeon: Complete Species Guide & Facts

 Evolutionary History and Fossil Records

-Sturgeon fossils date back 350 million years, making them older than trees.
+Sturgeon fossils date back 350 million years, making them older than trees and dinosaurs.
 The first true sturgeons appeared during the Late Cretaceous period, approximately 100 million years ago.
-Unlike most ancient fish species, sturgeon have remained virtually unchanged through countless extinction events.
+Unlike most ancient fish species, sturgeon have remained virtually unchanged through countless extinction events, including the asteroid impact that eliminated dinosaurs.

 Distinctive Physical Features